lauranonato/Data-Warehousing/README.md

 #
-This repository creates a data warehouse using snowflake model for a football game management company called "Moments" (fictional) and some SQL queries to analyse data.
+This repository creates a data warehouse using snowflake model technique for a football game management company called "Moments" (fictional) and some SQL queries to analyse data.

 Toolkit used in this repository: MySQL and dbdiagram.io